zolex/vom/docs/README.md

 Similar to the `VOM\Property` attribute there is the `VOM\Argument` attribute, that can be added on constructor arguments _(Actually both are using the same abstract class under the hood, this differentiation is only here for better semantics)._
 VOM will pass the mapped values into the constructor.
-All required arguments must be property mapped and pre present in the source data.
+All required arguments must be property mapped and be present in the source data.
-Otherwise, VOM can not create an instance ob the model.
+Otherwise, VOM can not create an instance of the model.
 Nullable arguments and those with a default value are optional in the source data.

 ```php
 use Zolex\VOM\Mapping as VOM;